DeanAviv/unity-card-deck-toolkit/README.md

 ## Installation

 1. Clone or download this repository.
-2. Copy the `CardDeckLogic` folder into your Unity project's `Assets` directory.
+2. Copy the `DeckOfCards` folder into your Unity project's `Assets` directory.
 3. Use the provided classes and scriptable objects in your Unity project as needed.

 ## Example